Snoozer Quinn: Final years

 While playing for vocalist Bing Crosby in the 1930s, Quinn was given the nickname "Snoozer".
 Although he did not record with Crosby, he recorded with vocalist Bee Palmer and country singer Jimmie Davis.
-Quinn took work throughout Louisiana and Texas as well as traveled around the United States, including spots as a featured musician in orchestras around the region and as a solo act.
+Quinn took work throughout Louisiana and Texas as well as travelled around the United States, including spots as a featured musician in orchestras around the region and as a solo act.
 Once again Quinn found himself in the recording studio in 1931 with Jimmie Davis, Oscar “Buddy” Woods, and Ed Schaffer.
-In 1932, Quinn once again travelled to New York as a member of an ensemble participating in a musical Civil War reenactment.
+In 1932, Quinn again travelled to New York as a member of an ensemble participating in a musical Civil War reenactment.
 During this time, Quinn often played with the Rice Brothers and many other groups related to the newly forming genre of western swing.
 Additionally, Quinn had the opportunity to meet and play with Louis Armstrong while he spent some time in Shreveport.
 Shortly after and through the mid-1930s, Quinn's health began to rapidly decline, this resulted in frequent visits to the hospital for a combination of tuberculosis and alcoholism.
 By the early 1940s, the combination of his failing health, debilitating alcoholism, and mounting debts resulted in him being dropped from the musicians union.

 Death

 Back in New Orleans, Quinn had been hospitalized for tuberculosis for the final time.
-In 1948, Johnny Wiggs brought a recording machine and a trumpet to the hospital and persuaded him to play.
+In 1948, Johnny Wiggs brought a recording machine and his cornet to the hospital and persuaded him to play.
 Quinn died on April 21, 1949, at the age of 41.
-By the time of Eddie “Snoozer” Quinn's death, he had been in the hospital for a period of fifteen months, the cause of death being advanced pulmonary tuberculosis.
+By the time of Quinn's death, he had been in the hospital for a period of fifteen months, the cause of death being advanced pulmonary tuberculosis.
 Many years passed before his performances were released by Fat Cat Jazz on his only album, The Legendary Snoozer Quinn.

 Playing style

 Quinn's playing falls directly within the idiom of the jazz of New Orleans and the surrounding areas during the time of his life.
 He has been regarded by historians and his contemporaries alike as one of the best jazz guitarists to ever live.
-Quinn is a finger style jazz guitar player and effortlessly incorporates jazz, blues, country, dance, and gospel music into all he plays.
+"Quinn is a finger style jazz guitar player and effortlessly incorporates jazz, blues, country, dance, and gospel music into all he plays".
 Quinn's style was that of a solo guitarist in a time when what was not yet marketable.